shoelace-style/shoelace/docs/getting-started/customizing.md

   }
 });
 ```

+?> To support RTL languages in your animation, you can pass an additional property called `rtlKeyframes`.
+This property shares the same type as `keyframes` and will be automatically used when the component's directionality is RTL.
+If `rtlKeyframes` is not provided, `keyframes` will be used as a fallback.

 If you only want to target a single component, use the `setAnimation()` method instead.
 This function accepts an element, an animation name, and an object comprised of animation `keyframes` and `options`.